tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  would result in granting the cap's write authority to holders of the directory read cap.

-Adding multiple files or directories to a parent directory at once
+Adding Multiple Files or Directories to a Parent Directory at Once
 ------------------------------------------------------------------

 ``POST /uri/$DIRCAP/[SUBDIRS..]?t=set_children``